jh125486/CSCE4600/Project1/README.md

    3. All processes in your input files will be provided a unique process ID.
 The arrival times and burst durations are integers.
 Process priorities have a range of [1-50]; the lower this number, the higher the priority i.e. a process with priority=1 has a higher priority than a process with priority=2.

-4. Start editing the `main.go` and add the scheduling algorithms:
+5. Start editing the `main.go` and add the scheduling algorithms:
    1. Implement SJF (preemptive) and report average turnaround time, average waiting time, and average throughput.

    2. Implement SJF priority scheduling (preemptive) and report average turnaround time, average waiting time, and average throughput.

    3. Round-round (preemptive) and report average turnaround time, average waiting time, and average throughput.

-## Grading

-Code must compile and run.

-Each type is worth different points:

-- 30 points for implementing FCFS (already done, so you get 30 points for just submitting)
-- 25 points for implementing SJF [preemptive]
-- 25 points for implementing SJF Priority scheduling [preemptive]
-- 20 points for implementing RR [always preemptive]

 ## Deliverables